History Of Public Footwear

 The use of public shoes increased with the development of paved roads and city life.

-The industrial revolution: a game chance
+The industrial revolution: a game of chance

 Everything changed in the 1800s: